-For the fourth straight year, we’ve tabulated and taken a look at all the votes cast in our Western States 100 prediction contest.
-In the past, these “group think” predictions have generally been better than individual pickers.
+For the fifth straight year, we’ve tabulated and taken a look at all the votes cast in our Western States 100 prediction contest.
+In the past, these “group think” predictions have generally been (much) better at forecasting the race’s outcome than individual pickers.
 So, if you’re looking for a solid relative ranking of this year’s Western States 100 competitors, look no further.

 How the Group Think Predictions Work

 Back to the predictions.
-Below, we attempt to apply a hive-mentality approach to see how the men’s and women’s fields play out when the collective thoughts of nearly 453 contest participants are accumulated.
+Below, we attempt to apply a hive-mentality approach to see how the men’s and women’s fields play out when the collective thoughts of over 800 participants are accumulated.
 In addition to showing how many picks the top runners received for each place, we ranked the runners by MVP-style voting (i.e., 8 points for first, 7 points for second, and so on).
-Both the men’s and women’s tables show all WS runners who accumulated 10 or more points.
+Both the men’s and women’s tables show all WS runners who accumulated 30 or more points.
 Read on to see how the masses predicted the outcome for the Big Dance this weekend as well as some iRunFar analysis of those predictions and commentary on the race.

 The Just Rewards

 Thanks again to all who participated in the contest!
-We hope you run away from it with a pair of Montrail trail shoes and some Mountain Hardwear apparel.
+We hope you run away from it with Injinji toesocks, a pair of Montrail trail shoes, and some Mountain Hardwear apparel.
 Oh, and best of luck to all the runners the weekend.
 Remember to follow us on Twitter to receive updates on the leaders throughout the day.

 Interesting Men’s Field Notes